azurecitadel/azurecitadel.github.io/containers/kubernetes/part6.md

 ```
 This looks a lot like the *Deployment* object we created in module 3, but there's some big differences:
 - We declare it as `kind: StatefulSet`
-- All *StatefulSets* much have a `serviceName`, this is used when naming the pods it creates in an ordinal series
+- All *StatefulSets* must have a `serviceName`, this is used when naming the pods it creates in an ordinal series
 - We've added a `volumeMounts` section which mounts a volume named `mongo-vol` to the **/data/db** directory inside the container.
 This is where MongoDB has been configured to persist its database files on the filesystem
 - There is a `volumeClaimTemplates` section which defines a *PersistentVolumeClaim* with a *StorageClass* of type **default**.
 The request is for a *PersistentVolume* with 500Mb storage.
 This volume is named `mongo-vol` to link to the volumeMount of the container spec